cjensen93/cjensen93/README.md

 - 👀 I’m interested in software, sports, and the outdoors!

 - 🌱 I know Python, Java, HTML, CSS, JavaScript
-- 🌱 I'm learning PostScript, Raku, Lisp, Django, Vue, React
+- 🌱 I've used PostScript, Raku, Lisp, Prolog, and Julia.
+As well as Django, Vue, React frameworks

 - 📫 How to reach me: cjensen93@gmail.com